marthag8/zfs/README.md

 #### Properties

-- `properties`: ZFS properties are set as an Hrray of Hashes to configure the filesystems using the single `properties` attribute.
+- `properties`: ZFS properties are set as an Array of Hashes to configure the filesystems using the single `properties` attribute.

 #### Examples

-##### Creating a ZFS Filesytem
+##### Creating a ZFS Filesystem

 ```ruby
 zfs "tank/test" do